"They know enough who know how to learn." Henry Brooks Adams, 1838 - 1918 American journalist/author

 Learning to Learn

-Several GARNET particpants use this document in combination with other class activities (journaling, in-class discussion, etc.) and the assignments below to help students begin to take some responsibility for their learning by becoming concious of what they do or do not do when trying to learn new content or skills.
+Several GARNET participants use this document in combination with other class activities (journaling, in-class discussion, etc.) and the assignments below to help students begin to take some responsibility for their learning by becoming concious of what they do or do not do when trying to learn new content or skills.
+Students are asked to review and/or discuss these different topics in class or out-of-class integrated into the geoscience curriculum.
 This intervention gets at metacognitive knowledge and at the Planning phase of the Metacognitive/Self-Regulation Cycle.
 Set up: Low and Instructor Effort: Low.

 How I earned an A

 This intervention is used in many ways by GARNET faculty, but most commonly as a journal activity at the beginning and the middle of the semester.
+On the first day of class you ask students to write a letter to themselves from the future that starts, "Here's how I earned an A in this class."
+(An alternative could be, "Here's how I achieved my goals for this class.")
+Half-way through the term, students are then asked to revisit their letter and reflect on where they are relative to where they said they would be and ask them to reflect on what (if anything) needs to change in order for them to achieve their A/goals.
 This intervention addresses three aspects of the Metacognitive/Self-Regulation Learning Cycle - Goal Setting, Monitoring and Reflection.
 Set up: Low and Instructor Effort: Medium.

 Journaling can be implemented in many ways over the course of a semester.
 Generally, students are given one or more writing prompts either as individual assignments, a regular periodic task or as part of a course portfolio of student work.
 This intervention addresses all four components of the Metacognitive/Self-Regulation Learning Cycle - Goal Setting, Monitoring, Regulation and Reflection.
 Set up: Low and Instructor Effort: High.